 - Truck drivers safely transport over 10 billion tons of goods every year

-- Trucking accounts for 70% of the total annual freight in the U.S.
+- Trucking accounts for 70 percent of the total annual freight moved in the U.S.

-Make a sign with poster board to thank drivers.
-Get creative and involve your children.
-Have them pose for pictures with the sign and post them on social media (don’t forget those hashtags).
+Grab some poster board and markers and get your children to help, then have them pose for pictures with the sign and post the creations on social media (don’t forget to add those hashtags for maximum exposure).
 Then, display it all week, anywhere that’s visible to drivers.

-Consider paying for a driver’s meal or coffee if you’re waiting in line together at a truck stop or restaurant.
+Consider paying for a driver’s meal or coffee if you’re waiting in line together.

 Want to support businesses that value drivers?
 These retailers offer special promotions for truck drivers throughout this week.

 A package filled with practical goodies like snacks, hand sanitizers, drinks, T-shirts, multi-use tools and flashlights is a great way to show thanks.

 Large trucks require greater stopping distance and more space to maneuver in traffic, so make sure you’re patient and courteous, and give them plenty of room.
 Learn more about how cars and semi-trucks can safely share the road.

 ArcBest will host celebrations across the nation to honor the drivers who provide our customers with industry-leading service.
 Activities will include cookouts, giveaways and multimedia recognition.